SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Turkey?

+Here is the breakdown.
 Turkey is unique in having three coastlines on three different seas.
-The Turkish Riviera and Bodrum Peninsula on the Mediterranean and Aegean offer warm, clear water with reef life, the rare Mediterranean monk seal, and ancient submerged ruins.
-The Black Sea coast offers cooler conditions and unique species.
-The Bosphorus connects the Aegean and Black Sea and is a spectacular maritime filming location requiring specific permissions.
+The Turkish Riviera and Bodrum Peninsula on the Mediterranean and Aegean give warm, clear water with reef life, the rare Mediterranean monk seal, and ancient submerged ruins.
+The Black Sea coast gives cooler conditions and unique species.
+The Bosphorus connects the Aegean and Black Sea and is a spectacular maritime filming location needing specific permissions.

 What wildlife is available in Turkey?